 Uplifted employees' morale and esprit de corps by organising various virtual social glue activities, such as WFH photo submissions and special-themed days.

 A survey on WFH arrangements was conducted across all job levels in April 2020 to gauge employee satisfaction and gather feedback.
 We received 1,734 responses (41 percent of respondents), of which:

-felt that they had sufficient tools and resources to work from home felt that their productivity was not impacted by WFH opined that WFH did not hamper their team progress felt that they were informed and engaged with the Company generally preferred face-to-face and physical team interactions
+felt that their productivity was not impacted by WFH

+opined that WFH did not hamper their team progress

+felt that they were informed and engaged with the Company

+generally preferred face-to-face and physical team interactions